Travelling to school

 Students eligible for free home to school transport

 Student eligibility for supported home to school transport will be assessed in the normal way.
-The application process depends on where you live:

 Where travellers are dissatisfied about the mode of free transport awarded, they may appeal, however it is unlikely that an alternative mode of travel will be funded by ourselves.